geoorge1d127/ProFL/README.md

 ## Included Models

 We provide 9 Prolog models from [exercism](https://github.com/exercism/prolog/tree/master/exercises).
-For Each unique model there is a corresponding test suite that tests the functionality of that model.
+For Each unique model, there is a corresponding test suite that tests the functionality of that model.
 The `Examples/Programs directory` contains all 9 Prolog Models.
 The `Examples/Test_Suites` directory contains all 9 corresponding test suites.
 The example models are listed below.

 * `anagram` determines which words are anagrams of a given word.
 * `complex_num` implements complex numbers.